KushagraTandon04/Draggo/kanban-board-mern-main/README.md

 An application built with the MERN stack (MongoDB, Express, React, Node.js).
 This application allows users to manage tasks in a Kanban-style board with drag-and-drop functionality.

 ## Features
-- Create, edit, and delete tasks
+- Create, edit, and delete task
 - Drag and drop tasks between sections
 - Add new sections
 - Assign tasks to users
 - Set due dates and tags for tasks

 ## Installation
 1. Clone the repository: